GoPro External Mic for Autocross and Track Motorsports

 Minimum required gear

-For the common GoPro cameras (Hero 3 and Hero 4) you need 4 items:
+For older GoPro cameras (pre GoPro Hero 5) and most other action cameras you just need 4 items:

-Microphone – Olympus ME-51S Stereo Microphone – This microphone has awesome range but must be 100% protected against any air movement with a wind sock (aka dead cat).
+Microphone – Olympus ME-51S Stereo Microphone – This microphone has awesome range.
 The high range of this mic means that it won’t blow out if you put it near the back of the car to improve the sound of the recorded exhaust.
-You must use a quality wind sock or wind muff.
+However, it must be 100% protected against any air movement with a wind sock (aka dead cat).
+See below for a recommend solution.

 Mic cord – 3.5mm Male to Female Extension Cable – This link should bring up the 10ft cable option.
 This works well for me to keep the mic at my rear bumper and allowed me to place the camera anywhere inside the car or outside up to about the front windshield.
 However, if you want to mount the mic in the rear of the car and camera way up front, such as on a splitter, you will need a longer cord.